nasimsirjani/CellDataset/README.md

    - kubectl apply -f training-deployment.yaml
    - kubectl apply -f web-deployment.yaml
 5. by triggering the .github/workflows/CICD training and deploying will happen automatically but because I did not have pgu cloud on which run it, it is time-consuming
-6. by triggering the .github/workflows/CICD
+6. .github/workflows/Heroku is for deploying the app on Heroku